-The IDE is the main user-visible front end for the platform.
-The IDE extends the popular open source development platform Eclipse and supports the chosen Cloud Application Modelling Execution Language (CAMEL) including CloudML [1] [2].
+The IDE work was focused on the development of Cloud Modelling capability.
+The IDE work extends the popular open source development platform Eclipse and supports the chosen Cloud Application Modelling Execution Language (CAMEL) including CloudML [1] [2].
 The IDE as a PaaSage layer has the role of ensuring that model-based integration of the various functional components in the project is possible within a variety of application scenarios.